 Set as 'on' by default, auto-delete will remove your oldest, unprotected recordings so you always have space for new shows.

-Max recording quality sets the picture quality and streaming bandwidth of both live and recorded TV coming from your Tablo.
+The Live TV and Recording quality settings adjust the picture quality and streaming bandwidth of video coming from your Tablo.

 Experiencing buffering, especially on live TV?
-Try reducing your Tablo's recording quality or uncheck 'Fast Live TV startup'.
+Try reducing your Tablo's quality settings or uncheck 'Fast Live TV startup'.

 Remove unwatched foreign language or shopping channels by editing your channel lineup.